-Link to blog: https://blog.testlodge.com/levels-of-testing/
+Link to blog: http://thinkapps.com/blog/development/what-is-code-review/

 In this blog written by Dario Macchi, Macchi explains what is code review and why it necessary to do.
 He identifies what it is, its purpose, What is peer review, what do peer reviewers look for, what is an external review, what do external reviewers look for, and a few scenarios on what should code reviewers do if something goes wrong or if something is missed within the the code review process.